Catch a Falling Star and put it in your pocket!

 What is the Asteroid Redirect Mission?
 Really...

 The Asteroid Redirect Mission (ARM) plans to capture a small asteroid, redirect it into a stable lunar orbit, and then launch astronauts using newly developed rocket and spacecraft systems to explore it.
 ARM pushes the limits of current technologies to the next level, demands that development of rockets and spacecraft move human exploration beyond low Earth orbit and into the lunar arena.
 It encompasses both human and robotic space exploration.
 It is a multi-disciplinary effort that encourages lunar development, supports planetary defense from asteroid impacts, helps develop technologies to use local resources known as in-situ resource utilization (ISRU), and initiates the industry of asteroid mining.
-This mission has something for everyone.
+Unfortunately, this mission has been cancelled although there may be one like this in the future.

 The technology for the robotic mission of encountering, studying, capturing and then returning a small asteroid to lunar orbit is available today, without making quantum leaps.
 This means that the mission requirements can be readily met, decreasing development time and allowing the mission to be undertaken and completed in a short period of time.
 At the same time, systems and capacities push beyond current limits to the cutting edge.